 Gina Kennedy- Owner

 Gina Kennedy began her dance training in ballet, tap and jazz at the former Take Five Dance Studio in Peoria, IL.
 She has also attended various master classes and conventions where she took classes from Gus Giordano, Joel Hall, Dan Karity, Chris Judd and Barry Youngblood to name a few.
 She has taught dance throughout Central Illinois for over 20 years.
-She is currently the owner and artistic director for Water Street Dance Company in Washington where she teaches tap, jazz, hip-hop and competitive dance.
+She is the owner of Water Street Dance Company in Washington where she teaches tap, jazz, hip-hop, and competitive dance.
 Gina has won several choreography awards for her works in competitive dance from Showbiz National Talent Competition, Starquest Dance Competition and Dancers Competition and Applause Talent.
 Her choreography has been performed multiple times at the Chicago Bulls half-time show and Walt Disney World.
 Gina’s competitive dance group has taken top over-all awards regionally and also nationally at Star Systems Talent Competition, Rainbow Dance Competition and Midwest Starz Dance Competition.
 Several of her students have gone on to dance at collegiate and professional levels.
 In 2003, she was awarded the YWCA Tazewell County’s Outstanding Arts Award for demonstrating achievement and leadership in the arts through her involvement in dance.

 Devery McCoy – Artistic Director